OliverAbraham/NeuralNetworks/README.md

 # Neural Networks explorer

 ## Overview
-I wanted to learn more Neural Networks, so I started exploring the solutions on github.
+I wanted to learn more about Neural Networks, so I started exploring the solutions on github and reading.
 I found a basic implementation from Leonard Rabes (https://github.com/LeonardRabes/HandwritingRecognition) that seemed easy enough to understand for me.
 I didn't want to use a prebuild complex library, but understand the very basics, especially the backpropagation algorithm.

 While playing around with Leonards solution, I decided to improve his work and build a new WPF frontend for it.
+Please see this as a learning project!

 ## About Neural Networks explorer